 For anyone with a pre-existing condition (of any kind or severity), it can become very difficult, at best, to obtain life insurance coverage.
+What does this mean for you?
+Do you have to live without life insurance?

 This is because most insurance companies view many health issues as being a higher risk of having to pay out a claim.